Local SEO and local search: how to measure the real impact on in-store traffic?

 A well-referenced local listing or page must generate interactions.
 These signals are clear indications of consumer interest in a specific point of sale.

-- Phone calls from Google Business Profile: reflects an immediate desire to obtain information or book a service.
+- Phone calls from Google Business Profile: reflects an immediate willingness to obtain information or to book a service.

-- Interactions on local listings: clicks on the website, information requests, opening hours... each interaction provides insight into the level of interest from prospects.
+- Interactions on local listings: clicks on the website, information requests, opening hours… each interaction informs about the level of interest of prospects.

 A well-informed and regularly updated listing improves these performances.
 It must be permanently optimized to reflect the actual activity of each point of sale.